 This salad is super simple to make for mixed crowds as you can add the protein (either the Halloumi cheese or the chicken) to the servings individually.

-I haven’t yet mastered my own vegan Halloumi so I haven’t included it here, but I have tried this Vegan Tofu Halloumi recipe, which calls for marinating and then grilling tofu, and I thought it was quite good.
+If you want to make this salad vegan/plant-based, you could enjoy it without the protein, although that’s obviously not a meal all on its own.
+I haven’t mastered vegan Halloumi so I haven’t included it, but this Vegan Tofu Halloumi recipe calls for marinating and then grilling tofu, and I thought it was quite good.
 The recipe calls for a waffle iron or sandwich press, neither one of which I have, but I was able to grill the Halloumi just by putting my tofu in a grill pan, and then pressing the tofu down with a heavy cast iron pan.
 One little tweak that I’d suggest is to leave out the dried mint, as it might not pair so well with the rest of the salad ingredients.

 Mediterranean Salad